-The out-of-state developer wore a Billy the Kid-like hat.
-Tufts of golden hair stuck out beneath the narrow brim.
+The New York developer, who touted Hispanic influences on his Florida resort, wore a Billy the Kid-like hat.
+Tufts of orange hair stuck out beneath the narrow brim.
 Stenciled on the crown were the words, “Make the Barrio de Analco Great Again.”

 The Legislature was meeting in Santa Fe and the state budget was in trouble.
 The developer and supporters argued that a cut of the money paid to the state by the hotel-casino would help replace declining oil and gas revenues.

-A small oilfield also might be developed on the river bank property, the developer mentioned briefly, near the end of his presentation.
+Also, a small oilfield might be developed on the river bank property, the developer mentioned briefly, near the end of his presentation.

 “This would be huge,” he said, citing the potential financial reward to Santa Fe and the state.

 The round, 10-story hotel-casino tower would be in keeping with other architecture in the neighborhood, including the state Capitol, the developer told the committee.
-It would feature eroded plaster, leaky flat roofs and small, barred windows.
+It would feature cracked plaster, leaky, flat roofs and small, barred windows.

-It would be modeled on a famous 19th century torreón in New Mexico’s Lincoln County, possibly once visited by Billy the Kid, although also complying with “Recent Santa Fe Style.”
+It would be modeled on a famous 19th century torreón in New Mexico’s Lincoln County, possibly once visited by Billy the Kid, although compliant with “Recent Santa Fe Style.”